kishorekonjeti/vagrant_git_lab/README.md

 ## IaaC project : git_lab
- A Vagrantfile to build signle node virtual envirnment to learn about jenkins adminstration for  CI/CD projects
+ A Vagrantfile to build signle node virtual envirnment to learn about gitlab adminstration or git client  commands or CI/CD projects
- vagrant_jenkins_lab/Vagrantfile  : This Vagrantfile contains the information needed to create a centOS/7 virtual machine and install git_lab
+ vagrant_git_lab/Vagrantfile  : This Vagrantfile contains the information needed to create a centOS/7 virtual machine and install git_lab

 ### Steps :